Platform logo

 3.3.
 Intended use and dimension comparison

-The new layout (Figure 4) highlights some dimensional and distribution choices that lead to an optimization of the functions and their dimensions.
+The new layout (Figure 4) highlights some dimensional and distribution choices that lead to an optimisation of the functions and their dimensions.
 Table 2 shows the most modified environmental units.
-The birth rooms and their toilet, highlighted in orange, have a greater amount of square meters and storage in the new proposal.
+In the new proposal, the birth rooms and their toilet, highlighted in orange, have a greater amount of square meters and storage.
 Conversely, both public and staff toilets have been reduced: the public one from two to one, and the toilets for the staff from three to two.
 Another choice that has led to dimensional savings is the distribution and type of social spaces.
-From having a separate kitchen and living room, in the new layout, these spaces have been united and overlapped in a single room, offering a space to cook and eat, but also to socialize or relax.
+In addition to having a separate kitchen and living room, in the new layout, these spaces have been united and overlapped in a single room, offering a space to cook and eat, but also to socialise or relax.

-From being concentrated in one place, the waiting areas are spread in the unit in various little locations.
-The staff area combines activities of acceptance and work.
-This saving of space has led to the possibility of introducing the rest area for staff and the children's area.
+Instead of being concentrated in one place, the waiting areas are spread throughout the unit in various little locations.
+The staff area combines acceptance and work activities.
+This space savings has led to the possibility of introducing a staff rest area and a children's area.

 Figure 4.
 New project proposal: intended use and dimension comparison. (© TESIS -DIDA)